With Burgess Meredith (1908-1997) at his

 June 27, 2005: Yours truly and Cathie Hayes perform

-of "Skidoo Ruins."
-Charlie has just completed filming "Jump
+in my reading of "Skidoo Ruins."
+Charlie has just completed

-Shot," a feature film directed by Mark Rydell which also stars
+filming "Jump Shot," a feature film directed by Mark Rydell

 And for future musical compositions and lyrics, we